Computer Vision with SimpleCV Training Course

 Fiji: Introduction to Scientific Image Processing

-21 HoursFiji is an open-source image processing package that bundles ImageJ (an image processing program for scientific multidimensional images) and a range of plugins for scientific image analysis.
+21 HoursFiji is a powerful open-source image processing package that bundles ImageJ (a program designed for scientific multidimensional images) along with a comprehensive suite of plugins for scientific image analysis.

-In this instructor-led, live training, participants will learn how to use the Fiji distribution and its underlying ImageJ program to build an image analysis application.
+In this instructor-led, live training, participants will learn how to leverage the Fiji distribution and its underlying ImageJ program to create robust image analysis applications.

 By the end of this training, participants will be able to:

-- Leverage Fiji's advanced programming features and software components to extend ImageJ
+- Use Fiji's advanced programming features and software components to extend ImageJ capabilities

 - Stitch large 3D images from overlapping tiles

-- Automatically update a Fiji installation at startup using the integrated update system
+- Automate the update of a Fiji installation on startup using the integrated update system

-- Choose from a wide range of scripting languages to develop custom image analysis solutions
+- Select from a broad selection of scripting languages to build custom image analysis solutions

-- Use Fiji's powerful libraries, such as ImgLib, on large bioimage datasets
+- Utilize Fiji's powerful libraries, such as ImgLib, to process large bioimage datasets efficiently

-- Deploy their application and collaborate with other scientists on similar projects
+- Deploy applications and collaborate effectively with other scientists on similar projects

 - Hands-on implementation in a live-lab environment